Fight-or-flight response: Emotion regulation

 In the context of the fight or flight response, emotional regulation is used proactively to avoid threats of stress or to control the level of emotional arousal.
+Emotional socialization can develop someone's ability to successfully regulate their emotions.
+Faced with a perceived threat (in the context of a fight or flight situation) those raised with supportive parental behaviors are far more likely to easily self-regulate their emotions.

 Emotional reactivity

 During the reaction, the intensity of emotion that is brought on by the stimulus will also determine the nature and intensity of the behavioral response.
-Individuals with higher levels of emotional reactivity may be prone to anxiety and aggression, which illustrates the implications of appropriate emotional reaction in the fight or flight response.
+In an experiment conducted by Clayton, Lang, Leshner and Quick (2019), they viewed the responses of 49 participants to antitobacco messages.
+Participants reacted in two orders of fashion after seeing the message with the individual smoker and their effects on those surrounding them.
+The first reaction was participants who had higher defense mechanisms, who decided to ignore the messages, while the other participants who had lower defense mechanisms, ended up arguing and becoming frustrated after viewing the antitobacco messages.
+Individuals with higher levels of emotional reactivity (Such as an anxiety disorder) may be prone to anxiety and aggression, which illustrates the implications of appropriate emotional reaction in the fight or flight response.

 Cognitive components

 Content specificity

 The specific components of cognitions in the fight or flight response seem to be largely negative.
 These negative cognitions may be characterised by: attention to negative stimuli, the perception of ambiguous situations as negative, and the recurrence of recalling negative words.
 There also may be specific negative thoughts associated with emotions commonly seen in the reaction.

 Perception of control

 Perceived control relates to an individual's thoughts about control over situations and events.
 Perceived control should be differentiated from actual control because an individual's beliefs about their abilities may not reflect their actual abilities.
 Therefore, overestimation or underestimation of perceived control can lead to anxiety and aggression.